gabe-zhang/gabe-zhang.github.io/_projects/OptiDraft.md

 title: "OptiDraft"
 description: A champion drafting and recommender system for League of Legends
 importance: 1
-category: "Recommender System"
+category: "Data Science"
 img: /assets/img/OptiDraft-cover.png
 ---

 ### Quick Summary

 - Led a team of 5 to develop a hybrid character recommender system for the multiplayer online game League of Legends
 - Built an ETL pipeline to process 36K match histories retrieved via game APIs; created synergy scores to model team dynamics, improving game-winning probability predictions by 20% using a logistic regression model
 - Launched a public-facing [web interface](https://optidraft.github.io/optidraft/) for personalized recommendations

 ### Web Interface